alibahmanyar/breaklist/README.md

 - The `reportGenerator` executable will generate the report as `breaklist.pdf` which can be printed using a thermal printer.

 - The `webserver` executable will run the web application to manage the tasks.
 The web app will be available at `:3030`.

+### Weather Forecast
+The weather forecast includes temperature, "RealFeel," and an icon indicating the weather condition.

 ### tasks.list and reminders.list
 The `tasks.list` file contains the list of current tasks in plain text format, with each task on a separate line.